apache/flink/docs/dev/table/index.md

 Table planners are responsible for translating relational operators into an executable, optimized Flink job.
 Flink supports two different planner implementations; the modern Blink planner and the legacy planner.
-For production use cases, we recommend the blink planner which has been the default planner since 1.11.
+For production use cases, we recommend the Blink planner which has been the default planner since 1.11.
 See the [common API]({% link dev/table/common.md %}) page for more information on how to switch between the two planners.

 ### Table Program Dependencies